 - Challenge administrative accounts and administrative logon mechanisms

 - Require MFA challenge via Microsoft Authenticator for all users

 - Restrict legacy authentication protocols.

 This method is available to all licensing tiers but is not able to be mixed with existing Conditional Access policies.
-You can find more information in Azure AD Security Defaults
+You can find more information in Microsoft Entra Security Defaults

 Benefit: This is the traditional method for requiring two-step verification.
-It works with both Azure AD Multi-Factor Authentication in the cloud and Azure AD Multi-Factor Authentication Server.
+It works with both Microsoft Entra multifactor authentication in the cloud and Azure Multi-Factor Authentication Server.
 Using this method requires users to perform two-step verification every time they sign in and overrides Conditional Access policies.

-To determine where Multi-Factor Authentication needs to be enabled, see Which version of Azure AD MFA is right for my organization?.
+To determine where multifactor authentication needs to be enabled, see Which version of Microsoft Entra multifactor authentication is right for my organization?.

 This is the most flexible way to enable two-step verification for your users.
-Enabling a Conditional Access policy works only for Azure AD Multi-Factor Authentication in the cloud and is a premium feature of Azure AD.
-You can find more information on this method in Deploy cloud-based Azure AD Multi-Factor Authentication.
+Enabling a Conditional Access policy works only for Microsoft Entra multifactor authentication in the cloud and is a premium feature of Microsoft Entra ID.
+You can find more information on this method in Deploy cloud-based Microsoft Entra multifactor authentication.